 Since a CDL renewal is required to continuously drive a commercial vehicle, you are probably wondering the cost of commercial driver license renewal, and how often it needs to be renewed.
 While each state needs to meet the federal standards regarding CDL renewal, the administration of the actual CDL remains the function of the state.
 Therefore, when it comes time to perform CDL renewals, each state determines the license renewal cycle, CDL license renewal procedures, license fees and application and issuance processes, as long as federal standards are met.
-Learn more about the cost to renew commercial drivers licenses by downloading our comprehensive guide.

 Who is responsible for processing senior CDL renewal requests?

 In accordance to federal law, the Department of Motor Vehicles (DMV) requires all seniors renewing CDL licenses to provide the DMV with proof of U.S. citizenship or legal presence.
 Those seeking CDL renewals must show proof of lawful legal residency.
 Depending on the state, you might be required to go to a DMV office to renew your CDL license in person.